 It’s important to note that not all UK universities follow the same terminology for academic titles.
 In fact, we’re increasingly seeing several universities adapt some of these titles to their own version.
-This is especially the case among Russell Group universities such as London School of Economics (LSE) and University College London (UCL).
-Despite this, they still resemble their more traditional titles so it’s still possible to distinguish the position of a member of staff.
+This is especially the case among Russell Group universities such as the London School of Economics (LSE) and University College London (UCL).
+Despite this, they still resemble their more traditional titles, so it’s still possible to distinguish the position of a member of staff.

 A PhD student is a postgraduate who is actively undertaking a research degree with a recognised institution.

 The length of their studies depends on both their discipline and whether they are enrolled in a full or part-time programme.
 Usually, a PhD student will spend three to four years completing their degree.